What’s next in the impeachment inquiry as Congress returns

 WASHINGTON — Congress is returning from a two-week recess on Tuesday, but some lawmakers barely left Washington.

 Three House committees investigating impeachment worked through the break, issuing multiple subpoenas and holding depositions with State Department officials relevant to the inquiry .
-Democrats are investigating President Donald Trump’s dealings with Ukraine and exploring whether he compromised national security or abused his office by seeking dirt from a foreign country on a political rival, former Vice President Joe Biden, a leading Democratic contender for the 2020 White House nomination.
+Democrats are investigating President Donald Trump’s dealings with Ukraine and exploring whether he abused his office by seeking dirt from a foreign country on former Vice President Joe Biden, a leading Democratic contender for the 2020 White House nomination and Trump’s political rival.

 That work will intensify when Congress gets back.
 House Speaker Nancy Pelosi , D-Calif., has said she wants the committees to work “expeditiously” as Democrats gather evidence and prepare to make a final decision on whether to vote to impeach the president.

-The impeachment probe was sparked by a whistleblower who revealed that Trump asked Ukraine’s new president, Volodymyr Zelenskiy, to investigate Biden’s family and Ukraine’s role of in the 2016 election that put Trump in office.
+The impeachment probe was sparked by a whistleblower who revealed that Trump asked Ukraine’s new president, Volodymyr Zelenskiy, on a July telephone call to investigate Biden’s family and Ukraine’s role of in the 2016 election that put Trump in office.
 The calls to investigate Joe Biden and son Hunter have come without evidence of wrongdoing by either Biden, in either country.

 Trump has defended his conduct as “perfect” and said he will refuse to comply with the inquiry.